WuHoUnited/fifteen/README.md

 #Quick Start

+To begin playing

+1) Run `lein cljsbuild once` to build the project

-To immediately begin playing, just open up the `public/prod/index.html` file in a web-browser.
+2) open up the `public/prod/index.html` in a web browser

 The game is controlled by a mouse.
 When you move the mouse over a square touching the empty square it will be swapped with the empty square.